Sonic-LockandLoad/Sonic-LockandLoad/README.md

 ### If you don't want to install `git`
 At the top of the page, click `Code`, then `Download ZIP`.<br>
 Run `Sonic-LockandLoad-main.zip` with GZDoom.<br>
-Optionally, you can rename `Sonic-LockandLoad-edge.zip` to `Sonic-LockandLoad-edge.pk3`.
+Optionally, you can rename `Sonic-LockandLoad-edge.zip` to `Sonic-LockandLoad-edge.pk3`.<br>
+Be warned that unless you un-nest the folder inside the ZIP, you will not be able to edit maps.

 ## Screenshots, so I can see what it's about?
 None that I can easily take.
 I did [stream it on YouTube](https://www.youtube.com/embed/o8zHD-PQBJ8), though; you can have a look at that. (it is [outdated](https://github.com/That1M8Head/Sonic-LockandLoad/tree/617fbe9babf6ddc7941ee91a8628a01ce0de5413) though)